dasmiq/herodotus-historic-present/herodotus-historic-present.md

 Let me digress for a moment about what information we can derive from a classical text.
 When Herodotus wrote his _Histories_, all letters were upper-case and there were neither word breaks nor diacritical marks nor pur.ctuation.
 An entirely naive study of Herodotus, therefore, would not use any riodern typographical information.
 Nevertheless, I have used the word breaks and diacriticals as they appear in the Godley's Loeb text (1926), for reconstructing them all _de novo_ is beyond the scope of this thesis.
 On the other hund, l ignore the editorial information conveyed by punctuation and structural breaks such as books, chapters, and sections.
 I do not, for example, conclude that Herodotus ends his sentences wherever a full stop appears in the text, nor that sentences in parentheses may automatically be treated as background material.[^15] This is not to say that this information is not usually accurate, but there are enough examples of grammatical constructions breaking the barriers of m.odern punctuation and structural segmentation to justify ignoring these barriers.[^16] From a formal standpoint, therefore, I will treat the text of Herodstus as an uninterrupted stream of words.

-[^15]: A study of the sentences that the editor has parenthesized is not totally with. out merit, especially as it is trivial to perform once the text is on-line.
+[^15]: A study of the sentences that the editor has parenthesized is not totally without merit, especially as it is trivial to perform once the text is on-line.

 [^16]: We find, for example, a string of historic presents crossing the boundary between books five and six.